openanswer/yapt/index.md

-I don't know what I'm doing.
+I am fairly experienced in Python, however there are certainly gaps in my knowledge.
 Improvements always welcome.
 For feedback/suggestions please drop a note to [support@openanswer.io](mailto:support@openanswer.io).

 # Table of Contents
 * * *